Why Is My String Of Pearls Dying?

 Watering too mildly or sometimes the soil may be sun-baked, thus forcing water off the surface and not letting water reach the roots properly.
 All these reasons are responsible for the String of Pearls shriveling.

-How To Save My String of Pearls Plant?
+How Can I revive My String of Pearls Plant?

 To save a String of Pearls plant, it is important to imitate the conditions of plants native habitat with bright, indirect sunlight, watering adequately and letting the soil dry before watering again and using the cacti soil that is porous and well-draining to prevent root rot.